Cranley Gardens railway station: History

 The branch line from the Great Northern Railway's (GNR's) station at Highgate to Alexandra Palace was built by the Muswell Hill Railway (MHR) and opened on 24 May 1873.
 Cranley Gardens station opened on 2 August 1902.
 In 1911, the line was taken over by the GNR.
-After the 1921 Railways Act created the Big Four railway companies, the line became part of the London & North Eastern Railway (LNER) from 1923.
+After the Railways Act 1921 created the Big Four railway companies, the line became part of the London & North Eastern Railway (LNER) from 1923.
 The LNER closed the station on 1 December 1930 and reopened it in July 1932.

 In 1935, the London Passenger Transport Board (LPTB) planned, as part of its "Northern Heights plan" to take over the line from LNER together with the LNER's routes from Finsbury Park to Edgware and High Barnet.
 The line was to be modernised to use electric trains and amalgamated with the Northern line.
 At Finsbury Park, the line was to be connected to the Northern line's Northern City branch so that services from Cranley Gardens would have continued to Moorgate.

 Works to modernise the track began in the late 1930s and were well advanced when they were halted by the Second World War.
 Works were completed from Highgate to High Barnet and Mill Hill East and that section was incorporated into the Northern line.
 Works on the tracks between Finsbury Park and Alexandra Palace were halted and the LNER continued to be operate the line.
 In 1942, LNER services through Cranley Gardens were reduced to rush hour only operations.